AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/accessible-content.md

 #### Purpose - Error Suggestion (3.3.3) {#purpose-error-suggestion}

 The intent of this Success Criterion is to ensure that users receive appropriate suggestions for correction of an input error if it is possible.
-The WCAG 2.0 definition of "input error" says that it is "information provided by the user that is not accepted" by the system.
+The WCAG definition of [input error](https://www.w3.org/TR/WCAG/#dfn-input-error) says that it is "information provided by the user that is not accepted" by the system.
 Some examples of information that is not accepted include information that is required but omitted by the user and information that is provided by the user but that falls outside the required data format or allowed values.

 Success Criterion 3.3.1 provides for notification of errors.
 However, persons with cognitive limitations may find it difficult to understand how to correct the errors.
 People with visual disabilities may not be able to figure out exactly how to correct the error.
 In the case of an unsuccessful form submission, users may abandon the form because they may be unsure of how to correct the error even though they are aware that it has occurred.